Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Discussion

 Before this can become a standard, several technical, as well as \textit{acceptance} challenges need to be overcome.
 Practical technical challenges include that many experimental devices are controlled by proprietary software without APIs, effectively rendering them unusable in the outlined approach.
 Solutions to this issue are obvious: Either a vendor provides an API through which a device can be controlled or an open-source operating system is run to control the device directly.
 We expect that this will be solved with time.
-Operationally, however, and this is a drastic change in how data and data management will be seen: researchers need to be aware and accept that not every data point in the database is actually measured, but most of them are interpolations/predictions.
-This is in part a communication issue but in our view a larger part an issue of trust in software solutions.
-Because in the outlined solution a model provides most of the data; in our demonstrator $\approx 9/10$.
-This model as a mathematically correct concept and, even more important, its correct implementation needs to be ensured.
+Operationally, however, and this is a drastic change in how data and data management will be seen: researchers need to be aware and accept that not every data point in the database is actually measured, but the majority of them will be interpolations/predictions.
+In our solution, a surrogate model provides most of the data: $\approx 6/7$ values.
+This is in part a communication challenge but in our view a larger part an issue of trust in software solutions, particularly in the context of machine learning ideally producing interpretable models~\cite{Oviedo2019}.
+Our model as a mathematically correct concept and, even more important, its correct implementation needs to be ensured.
 The former is a theoretical problem, which is in principle solved, the latter requires strict standards for implementation through unit tests, continuous integration tools, and benchmarking during software and method development~\cite{Dunn2020,Rohr2020b,Haese2021,Stein2022a}.